Python Environments

 Step 2: Set up your environment on Surf Research Cloud

-First make sure to move your files with your dependencies to your workspace.
-Good practice is manage your project using git, in that case you will need to push your files from your PC to github and clone your git project to your workspace.
-Otherwise, it is OK to transfer the files to your workspace using any of the data transfer methods.
+Good practice is manage your project using git, in that case you will need to push your dependency file from your PC to github and clone your git project to your workspace.

 On SURF Research Cloud, navigate to your project folder and create your environment: